spotify/heroic/docs/content/_docs/getting_started.md

 #### Configuration

-Elasticsearch is also configured using the <a href="docs/shell">Heroic shell</a> or having `configure: true` in the config for the backend.
+Elasticsearch is also configured using the <a href="shell">Heroic shell</a> or having `configure: true` in the config for the backend.

 ```bash
 tools/heroic-shell -P elasticsearch-suggest -P elasticsearch-metadata -X elasticsearch.seeds=<seeds>